Knowledge is everything!

-Business users, decision makers and experts in predictive analytics will meet on 11-12 May, 2020 in Munich to discover and discuss the latest trends and technologies in machine & deep learning for the era of Internet of Things and artificial intelligence.
+Business users, decision makers and experts in predictive analytics will meet on 11-12 May, 2020 virtually to discover and discuss the latest trends and technologies in machine & deep learning for the era of Internet of Things and artificial intelligence.

 Attend Predictive Analytics World for Industry 4.0 and witness today’s rapidly emerging movement to fortify Industry 4.0 with big data’s biggest win: the power to predict (e.g. failures, load, demand & more).
 The premier cross-vendor networking event, this conference assembles the industry’s leaders to deliver case studies and expertise, revealing how predictive analytics:

 Predictive Analytics World for Industry 4.0. provides unique learning and networking opportunities.
 Attendees come from industries such as:

 Predictive analytics optimizes marketing campaigns and website behavior to increase customer responses, conversions and clicks, and to decrease churn.
 Each customer’s predictive score informs actions to be taken with that customer — business intelligence just doesn’t get more actionable than that.

 Predictive analytics is business intelligence technology that produces a predictive score for each customer or other organizational element.
 Assigning these predictive scores is the job of a predictive model which has, in turn, been trained over your data, learning from the experience of your organization.

 Predictive Analytics World 4.0 often include select sessions on forecasting since it is a closely related area, and, in some cases, predictive analytics is used as a component to build a forecast model.